kobotoolbox/kpi/kobo/apps/accounts/docs/api/v2/me/email/create.md

 `ACCOUNT_REAUTHENTICATION_TIMEOUT` (5 minutes by default), and every method the account has available must be fresh, the password, plus MFA when it is enabled.

-When that is not the case the endpoint responds `403` without touching any email
+This applies to browser sessions only.
+Requests authenticated with a stateless credential (token, Basic or OAuth2) carry that credential on every request and cannot record a re-authentication, so they are not gated.

-address:
+When re-authentication is needed the endpoint responds `403` without touching any email address:

 ```json
 {